TECHNICAL I ELECTRIC BASICS

 series circuit

-In a parallel connection, the circuit split into different paths feeding different components and then combine back after the components as shown in the following diagram.
+In a parallel connection, the circuit splits into different paths feeding different components and then combines back after the components as shown in the following diagram.
 In the following diagram, the circuit splits into two paths, the one with R1 and the other with R2.

 parallel circuit